China February factory activity shrinks to three-year low, export orders worst in a decade

 Ford Motor Co’s joint venture in China has quietly begun dismissing thousands of its workers due to weak auto sales in the world’s second-largest economy, the New York Times reported on Wednesday.

-Record lending by Chinese banks in January and a sharp rebound in its stock markets have lifted some of the gloom hanging over its economy.
+Record lending by Chinese banks in January and a sharp rebound in its stock markets have lifted some of the gloom hanging over the economy.

 But analysts say it will take months to see if the strong credit impulse translates into improved business activity, assuming companies are borrowing for fresh expansion or investment, not merely refinancing existing debt.

+In a sign of the wider impact China’s shrinking demand is having globally, factory output in Japan, the world’s third- largest economy, posted its biggest decline in a year in January, data showed on Thursday.
+That followed data out last week that showed Japan’s exports logged their worst drop in more than two years as China-bound shipments tumbled.

+The PMI survey also showed smaller firms were still bearing the brunt of the pressure in February while large firms - many of them state-owned enterprises - stayed afloat, despite targeted policy measures to help struggling private firms refinance and increase capacity.

-Some economists believe growth could even dip below 6 percent in the first half — from 6.4 percent in the fourth quarter — before stabilizing later in the year as a series of support measures in 2018 and 2019 begin to take effect.
+Some economists believe China’s economic growth could even dip below 6 percent in the first half — from 6.4 percent in the fourth quarter — before stabilizing later in the year as a series of support measures in 2018 and 2019 begin to take effect.

+“The cooling property sector, the end of the durable goods replacement cycle and the payback effect from the previous front-loading of exports have been and will remain headwinds,” Ting Lu, chief China economist at Nomura, wrote in a note.

+Exports are likely to remain under pressure even if current China-U.S. trade talks result in a deal, as demand is weakening globally, analysts say.

 President Donald Trump said on Monday that he may soon sign a deal with Chinese President Xi Jinping to end the countries’ trade war, if the two sides can bridge remaining differences